DarkflameUniverse/NexusDashboard/README.md

 Once all of the above is complete, you can run the site with the command `flask run` however bare in mind that this is a development version of the site, at the moment running a production version of the site on Windows is not supported.

+# Optional Configuration

+There are options in `settings.py` that are not required to use, but can be useful.

+### Config Link

+The `CONFIG_LINK` setting enables a link in the 'about' page that you can customize to your liking.
+It is recommended to use this to point to a url that hosts the `boot.cfg` configuration file needed for users to connect their game clients to your game server.
+- `CONFIG_LINK_TITLE` is bold text before the link, used to reference what the link is.
+For example, you could make it say 'boot.cfg'
+- `CONFIG_LINK_HREF` is the url (for example, to the `boot.cfg` file either on the same server or an external link).
+- `CONFIG_LINK_TEXT` is the text of the link to that url, such as 'Download'.

+### reCAPTCHA

+reCAPTCHA is a service that can provide an additional layer of security when accounts are created.
+It is useful for deterring spam account creation.
+It isn't enabled by default because it requires external configuration to register your site with Google's reCAPTCHA service.

+To configure reCAPTCHA, visit the [reCAPTCHA admin console](https://www.google.com/recaptcha/admin) to register your site (select Challenge (v2) for recaptcha type) and save the site key and secret key somewhere safe.
+You can then put them in the public and private key fields.
+- `ENABLE_RECAPTCHA` enables reCAPTCHA when set to `True`
+- `RECAPTCHA_PUBLIC_KEY` and `RECAPTCHA_PRIVATE_KEY` are the 'site key' and 'secret key' you can create with Google's reCAPTCHA service.

 # Development

 Please use [Editor Config](https://editorconfig.org/) to maintain a consistent coding style between different editors and different contributors.